amit1github/Backend-Developer-Challenge-BrewApps-LLC/README.md

    ```

-2. Configure your MongoDB database connection by creating a `app.env` file in the **project config folder**.
+2. Configure your MongoDB database connection by creating a `app.env` file in the **Project config folder**.
 Add the following line and replace <your-mongodb-connection-string> with your MongoDB connection string:

     ```bash
    MONGODB_URI=<your-mongodb-connection-string>